 For more Dolomites tips, follow us on Instagram @moonhoneytravelers.

-20 Beautiful Places to Visit in the Dolomites, Italy
+20 Beautiful Places to Visit in the Dolomites

 - Italian Regions: Trentino-Alto Adige, Veneto, and Friuli Venezia Giulia

-- Closest International Airport: Marco Polo International Airport, Venice, Italy
+- Closest Airports: Bolzano Airport and Marco Polo International Airport, Venice, Italy

 - Summer Season: June – late October